Writing and editing basics

 The forward slash command / provides the easiest way to insert content in Canvas.

-• Type / to see a list of the available content blocks that can be inserted into your Canvas.
-Use your mouse or the arrow keys to select the block you would like to add.
+/to see a list of the available content blocks that can be inserted into your Canvas.
+Use your mouse or the arrow keys to select the block you would like to add. - Alternatively if you know the type of content you want to insert you can do so by typing the name of the block immediately after the forward slash.
+Typing

-• Using the forward slash / command at the end of a block will insert the new block immediately after the current one.
+/command at the end of a block will insert the new block immediately after the current one.

 Transforming blocks